tommasinigiovanni/blog/about.md

 permalink: /about/
 ---

-For more information about me visit my website at tommasinigiovanni.github.io
+For more information about me visit my [website](tommasinigiovanni.github.io)

-email: tommasini.giovanni[at]pgmail.com
+email: tommasini.giovanni[at]gmail.com